rrwabina/PhD-Literature/04 Molecular Biomarkers.md

         - **Contrastive Learning**: Liu et al. proposed a meta contrastive learning framework that iteratively trains a model with cross-entropy and contrastive objectives [31].
 The contrastive objective increases intra-class similarity and decreases inter-class similarity.
     - Transformers have also emerged as an alternative to the CNN.
         - Guo et al. trained a Swin-T transformer for predicting MSI and a few other colorectal cancer biomarkers.
 Their model produced results superior to previously published studies and was significantly more robust than other methods when trained on 50% or 25% of the training set.
+- Tile Aggregation
+    - The first step in processing WSIs is selecting which tiles to use for model training.
+Tiles containing little tissue can easily be discarded by tissue detection methods, and most studies also exclude non-tumor tissue.
+    - The most common method is a simple aggregation of tile predictions using the mean prediction or taking a majority vote.
+This approach will work well in some cases, but may fail if the tumor is heterogeneous or not all tiles are informative of the biomarker status—for example, if non-tumor tiles are included.